What Is It?

-The car that’s the biggest headache for the Tiguan R. The Cupra has the same oily bits, a better driving experience and is available for less cash.
+The 310 TSI 4Drive Formentor is the biggest headache for the Tiguan R. The Cupra has the same oily bits, a better driving experience and is available for less cash.
 Whoops.

-A bit of a left-field choice, given it’s a plug-in hybrid focused on eco-goodness than a hot SUV built for speed, but the Pug has 300hp, 520Nm and a sub-6-second 0-62mph time.
+A bit of a left-field choice, given the Hybrid4 model is more of a a plug-in hybrid focused on eco-goodness than a hot SUV built for speed, but the Peugeot has 300hp, 520Nm and a sub-6-second 0-62mph time.